 We look forward to meeting you and to offering these workshops to our neighbors, friends in the community and towns around us and to all those with fertile minds looking to expand their knowledge of all things cultural.

 Course Admission and Confirmation

 DCC courses are open to participants 18 years of age and older, unless the course is especially for children.
 You are officially enrolled, and your name is placed upon the class roster as soon as we receive your online or in person registration form and payment.
 Please note that we do not send written confirmations (unless one is requested, and an email address is provided).
 Unless we contact you, please assume that you are enrolled in the class(es) of your choice.
 Students will be notified in the event that their courses don’t run due to lack of enrollment.
-Classes will run with a minimum of 6 students.
+Classes enrollment minimums are specific to each class or workshop.
+Call ahead for details.
 Most classes and workshops are at capacity at 12.

-Registration for winter classes and workshops will begin December 1.
+Registration for Summer classes and workshops will begin May 20.